Sentinel05/PS_Portfolio/docs/INTERVIEW_READINESS.md

 ### Data & Content

 **Q: Where is the portfolio data stored?**
-A: All content (work history, education, projects, skills) is stored in **MongoDB Atlas** (free M0 cluster).
+A: All content (work history, education, projects, skills, certifications) is stored in **MongoDB Atlas** (free M0 cluster).
 Each collection has a Mongoose schema.
-The Express backend exposes public GET endpoints (`/api/v1/ps-portfolio/educations`, `/works`, `/projects`, `/skills`) that query MongoDB sorted by an `order` field.
+The Express backend exposes public GET endpoints (`/api/v1/ps-portfolio/educations`, `/works`, `/projects`, `/skills`, `/certifications`) that query MongoDB sorted by an `order` field.
 React page components use `useEffect` + `fetch` to load this data on mount instead of hardcoding arrays.
+The certifications page additionally sorts results by date (newest first) on the client side after fetching.

 **Q: How does the chatbot work?**
 A: It uses a RAG (Retrieval-Augmented Generation) pattern.
 At setup time, `npm run ingest` fetches all MongoDB collections plus static bio/contact text, embeds each chunk using `gemini-embedding-2` (768-dimensional vectors), and upserts them into a Pinecone serverless index (13 vectors total).
 At query time, `POST /api/v1/ps-portfolio/chat` embeds the visitor's question, runs a top-8 similarity search in Pinecone, filters out low-confidence matches (score < 0.45), retrieves the most relevant portfolio chunks, injects the last 6 turns of conversation history, builds a grounded system prompt, and sends it to `gemini-2.5-flash` to generate the final answer.
 The answer is displayed in a floating chat widget — a full-body figure with a speech bubble in idle state that morphs into a small avatar when the chat opens.
 Bot responses support **bold**, `inline code`, and bullet-list markdown.